emmarhoffmann/skinform/README.md

 ## To-Do List

 - **Update search functionality**: Make it more flowy and less glitchy, similar to Sephora's search function.
-- **Fix ingredient matching**: Ensure the ingredients match the best option, not just the first.
-For example, "Laminaria Saccharina Extract" should be bolded entirely, but only "Laminaria" is currently bolded.
 - **Test products**: Test products thoroughly for issues.
 - **UI design adjustments**: Alter the current UI based on the wireframe.
 - **Implement ingredient checker**: Add functionality to check user pasted ingredients.